Updated: Jun 18

 After being encouraged to leave for the third time, this time by a fellow busker; a man with his face painted blue, who told me I needed a 'permit' to busk during the day, I wandered hopelessly down the Royal Mile, tears in my eyes, thinking I should never have left home.

 I had stopped on the side of the street and was wondering what to do next when a kind looking, red-headed and bearded magician waiting for his turn to busk spotted me and asked if I was alright.
 His name was Todd Various, an escape artist.
 I told him I was having trouble finding a place to play and that I'd just encountered a mean, angry old lady.
 When I mentioned the glass eye he laughed and said he knew who I was talking about.
 She was infamous for causing trouble for street performers.
-Todd gave me a tissue, offered me his suitcase to sit on and as he explained how the busking scene works in Edinburgh, I realised this was my first lesson.
+Todd gave me a tissue and some sunglasses and offered me his suitcase to sit on.
+As he explained how the busking scene works in Edinburgh, I realised this was my first lesson.

 When you get to a new city and aren't sure how things work there, the best thing you can do to get an idea of the busking scene, is to ask other buskers.
 (Preferably buskers who aren't in the middle of a performance- buskers who are hanging around, writing poems, drinking coffee and scratching their beards whilst waiting for their turn to play.)
 Most of them will be delighted to impart their knowledge on travellers from faraway places.
 Chatting to them immediately gives you a sense of connection to the city and busking in a spot that they've suggested to you, gifts you with a sense of security.